-- These business practices include, but are not limited to, development of materials, reporting of data and information, procurement, and the development of policies, procedures or guidelines as well as new systems and services.
+- These business practices include, but are not limited to, development of materials, access to assessments and assessment resources, reporting of data and information, procurement, and the development of policies, procedures or guidelines as well as new systems and services.

 - incorporate accessibility design, criteria and features into its procurement practices so that goods, services and facilities are more accessible to people with disabilities, unless it is not practicable to do so.